 Note: The interactive mode is intended for quickly experimenting with the built-in features.
 It is intended neither for developing applications nor for writing any substantial pieces of code.
-The main reason for this is that the interaction between RRS libraries and the interactive environment is not well understood.
-We hope to achieve better interaction between the two subsystems in the future.

 1.6 Using scheme-script

 Scheme scripts can be executed using the ikarus --r6rs-script script-name command as described in the previous section.
 For convenience, Ikarus follows the RRS recommendations and installs a wrapper program called scheme-script.
 Typically, a script you write would start with a #! line that directs your operating system to the interpreter used to evaluate the script file.
 The following example shows a very simple script that uses the scheme-script command.